telerik/ajax-docs/getting-started/installation/included-assemblies.md

 @[template - path-to-additional-libraries](/_templates/common/additional-libraries-path.md#additional-libraries-path "assemblies: the needed assemblies, support: They support, isplural: assemblies")

+>note The version of the Telerik Document Processing assemblies differs from the Main Assemblies one since they are built a few weeks earlier.
+To ensure compatibility of the assemblies, you have to obtain the assemblies from the same release/installation.

 Telerik UI for ASP.NET AJAX provides the following document processing assemblies:

 |Document Processing Assemblies|Specifics